Blue Scholars: Geologic

 Geologic (born George Quibuyen; also known as Prometheus Brown, Geo) is the vocalist for the Blue Scholars and has also performed as a spoken word poet.
 In the 2007–08 citywide election for Seattle's Poet Populist, Quibuyen placed sixth with ninety-six write-in votes, the highest total for a write-in candidate in the nine-year history of the competition; although, the record was subsequently broken by Seattle poet Ananda Osel in the 2008-2009 election.

 The son of Filipino immigrants, Quibuyen lived in various locations along the west coast and Hawaii as a child until his family settled in Bremerton, Washington.
 Geo feels rooted in his Filipino heritage and that there is an unfinished revolution among his people.
 His lyrics are drawn from experience, crafted for a connection to community, and working to uplift communities in general.
 He remains a strong advocate for the Filipino community all over the world, as an outspoken critic of US foreign policy, including its tough immigration laws and unfair corporate practices by Western business.

 In 2011, Prometheus Brown released the album "Prometheus Brown and Bambu Walk Into A Bar" with Los Angeles rapper Bambu.
 In 2014, they released a second album, titled "Barkada".

 Geo's side project includes Hood Famous in Seattle.

 Sabzi

 Sabzi (born Alexei Saba Mohajerjasbi; also known as Saba) is of Iranian American heritage and is a jazz-trained pianist.
 He holds a background in punk and ska before he turned to beats and turntables with the Blue Scholars.
-A Seattle area native himself, Sabzi is rooted in his own Iranian culture and practices Baháʼí Faith which is grounded in diversity, economic conservation, and other social justice practices.
-Their album Bayani contains a Baháʼí prayer chanted by Behnam Khoshkhoo as the first track.
+A Seattle area native himself, Sabzi is rooted in his own Iranian culture and practices the Baháʼí faith which is grounded in diversity, economic conservation, and other social justice practices.
+Blue Scholars' album Bayani contains a Baháʼí prayer chanted by Behnam Khoshkhoo as the first track.
 Similar to Geo, Sabzi believes in organizing communities together in order to create change.
 He is inspired by the youth that he works with in high school and college workshops as well as the community and finds their thoughts and opinions on music and society today to be one of the most influential factors in his music.